 Translation: Not every database technology will be right for your particular business.

-But it’s clear the CDP has separated itself from the martech pack and has taken over master data management tools as the premier system to unify all customer data — and for marketing to leverage in its hyper-targeted lifecycle orchestration efforts.
+But it’s clear the CDP has separated itself from the tech pack and has taken over master data management tools as the premier system to unify all customer data — and for growth teams to leverage in its hyper-targeted lifecycle orchestration efforts.

-Watch our CDP ROI webinar to discover sizable the return on investment enterprises realize with a customer data platform at the heart of their martech stacks.
+Watch our CDP ROI webinar to discover the sizable the return on investment enterprises realize with a customer data platform at the heart of their technology stacks.